-5.2.
+- 5.2.
 Computational Setup.
-All tests have been realized on an Intel XEON SP 6126 at 2.6 GHz (with up to 16 cores) and 32 GB RAM.
+All tests have been realized on an Intel XEON SP 6126 at 2.6 GHz (16 cores) with 32 GB RAM.
 The approaches considered in our computational study use Gurobi 11.0.0 to solve all arising optimization problems.
 For the solution of each instance, we set a time limit of 1 h.
-We now comment on the implementation for each setting.
+We now comment on the implementation for each setting. - 5.2.1.

-5.2.1.
 Mixed-Integer Linear Min-Max Problems.
 In Algorithms 1 and 2, a linear number of min-max problems of the nominal type is solved.
 In particular, any solver for mixed-integer linear min-max problems can be used for the solution of these problems.
-To assess the performance of our heuristics on instances of the $\Gamma$ -robust knapsack interdiction problem, we consider the following two choices for the black-box solver.
+To assess the performance of our heuristics, we consider the following two choices for the black-box solver.

-First, we consider the problem-tailored branch-and-cut method presented in Fischetti et al. (2019) for the solution of the deterministic problems.
+First, we consider the problem-tailored branch-and-cut method presented in Fischetti et al. (2019) for the solution of the deterministic min-max problems.
 In this method, the authors exploit so-called interdiction cuts to separate bilevel infeasible points.
+Since the original method uses CPLEX 12.7 to solve all arising optimization problems, we have re-implemented it using Gurobi to have a fair comparison between the considered approaches.

-Second, we consider the bkpsolver (Weninger and Fukasawa 2023) for the solution of the deterministic knapsack interdiction problems.
-The method is based on a branch-and-bound framework that incorporates ideas from dynamic programming to obtain strong lower bounds and is publicly available at https: //github.com/nwoeanhinnogaehr/bkpsolver.
+Second, we consider the bkpsolver (Weninger and Fukasawa 2023) for the solution of the deterministic min-max problems.
+The method is based on a branch-and-bound framework that incorporates ideas from dynamic programming to obtain strong lower bounds and is publicly available at https://github.com/nwoeanhinnogaehr/bkpsolver.
 We emphasize that the bkpsolver requires the parameters of the considered deterministic problems to satisfy the following properties: